Prostate cancer staging

-PSArefers to a protein made by the prostate measured by a lab test.
+PSA refers to a protein made by the prostate measured by a lab test.

-Surgical staging (pathological staging) is based on what your doctor finds if you have surgery to remove the prostate and perhaps some of the lymph nodes.
+Surgical staging (pathological staging) is based on what your provider finds if you have surgery to remove the prostate and perhaps some of the lymph nodes.
 Lab tests are done on the tissue that's removed.

 The higher the stage, the more advanced the cancer.

 Stage I cancer.
-The cancer is found only in only one part of the prostate.
+The cancer is found only in one part of the prostate.
 Stage I is called localized prostate cancer.
 It cannot be felt during a digital rectal exam or seen with imaging tests.
 If the PSA is less than 10 and the Gleason score is 6 or less, Stage I cancer is likely to grow slowly.